pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sPD-clusters.md

 The `StatefulSet` service manages stateful objects for each pod.

-An example of the StatefulSet service configuration (one pod):
+The following is an example `StatefulSet` service configuration for one pod:

 ```yaml
 kind: Service